telent/speckled/README.md

 ### Top level forms

 These say what we want done with the solution sequence.
-In SPARQL these are

-  * SELECT - tell me the values
+  * `select` is SPARQL SELECT - tell me the values
-  * CONSTRUCT - make up some new triples
+  * `construct` is SPARQL CONSTRUCT - make up some new triples
-  * INSERT - make up some new triples and add them to the data store
+  * `(insert graph soln-seq)` is SPARQL INSERT - make up some new triples and add them to the data store.
+If soln-seq is omitted we use `INSERT DATA`
-  * etc
+  * `delete` is SPARQL DELETE (as per INSERT)
+  * `(substitute deletions insertions soln-seq)` is the least worst name we can think of for SPARQL `DELETE-INSERT`

 ## Convenience shortcuts